am1macdonald/am1macdonald/README.md

 ---

-I'm a front-end web developer aspiring towards proficiency at full-stack development.
+I'm a full-stack web developer aspiring towards mastery in computer science.

 Currently working as an electronic / mechanical technician in the railway field.
 I'm always looking for ways to apply the troubleshooting, analytical and critical thinking skills I have earned along the way.